AssistoLab/DropDown/README.md

 - `textColor`: the color of the text for each cells of the drop down.
 - `backgroundColor`: the background color of the drop down.
 - `selectionBackgroundColor`: the background color of the selected cell in the drop down.
+- `cellHeight`: the height of the drop down cells.

 You can change them through each instance of `DropDown` or via `UIAppearance` like this for example: